 In the middle of the River Dochart is an island known as Innis Buidhe, or Yellow Island.
 This is the ancient burial ground of Clan MacNab, surely one of the most beautifully situated burial grounds in Scotland.
 Killin was the heart of Clan McNab territory.

 The clan name comes from the Gaelic Mac an Aba, or 'son of the abbot'.
 Clan members have traditionally claimed descent from an early Abbot of Glendochart.
 The McNabs had a long and bloody conflict with Clan Neish, and the clan badge features the severed head of a Neish chieftain.

-Indeed, so highly did the MacNabs prize it that one clan chief famously wooed his intended bride by telling her that if she were to marry him, she could be buried here.
-The exterior of the site can be viewed from the bridge, ansd keys to enter the burial ground can be obtained from the Breadalbane Folklore Centre (see below).
+So highly did the MacNabs prize their burial ground that one clan chief famously wooed his intended bride by telling her that if she were to marry him, she could be buried here.
+The exterior of the site can be viewed from the bridge, and keys to enter the burial ground can be obtained from the Breadalbane Folklore Centre at the Old Mill (see below).

-On the far side of the Bridge of Dochart paths lead from the road down onto the rocks of the Falls.
+On the far side of the Bridge of Dochart paths lead from the road down onto the rocks by the Falls.
 The going is not difficult, but beware if the river is in spate!
 From here you get good views of the historic 18th-century bridge and across the river to the Old Mill.

-On the north west bank of the river is the Old Mill, a picturesque 19th-century former tweed mill with a restored millwheel.
-The mill houses the local history museum and Breadalbane Folklore Centre, with a special display on St. Fillan.
-The saint was a 7th century monk who was said to have founded the original mill on this very spot.
+On the north-west bank of the river is the Old Mill, a picturesque 19th-century former tweed mill with a restored millwheel.
+The mill houses the Breadalbane Folklore Centre, with a special display on St Fillan.
+The saint was a 7th-century monk who was said to have founded the original mill on this very spot.
 See Fillan's legendary healing stones which can still be used today for healing purposes by special arrangement.

 Balquhidder and Rob Roy's Grave